 This mower is also powered by a Briggs & Stratton engine, this time the 300 series OHV 4-stroke engine.
 It starts first time, reliably, and is light to use and easy to manoeuvre.
 The self-propulsion makes mowing light work and the 44 cm cutting width means this is suitable for medium to large gardens.
 The cutting height is easily adjusted from 20-70 mm with a simple lever and the unit includes a 55-litre grass collector.

-This a well-built machine that is powerful enough to make light work of mowing medium sized gardens.
+This Mountfield Self Propelled Petrol Rotary Lawnmower is a well-built machine that is powerful enough to make light work of mowing medium sized gardens.
 It cuts well and is also very well priced.

-This mower also features a Briggs & Stratton engine.
+This Yard Force Push Rotary Petrol Lawnmower also features a Briggs & Stratton engine.
 It has a high-quality steel deck and a cutting width of 41 cm.
 This machine is hand pushed rather than self-propelled, however, it is quite light to use.
 The cutting height can easily be adjusted from 25mm to 75 mm with a simple lever and the unit includes a 45-litre collection bag.

 This mower was easy to start.
 The machine has a prime bulb which you push slowly three times to deliver the correct amount of fuel to the carburettor.
 Then simply pull the starting cord and it starts first time.

 The mower cuts well and collects grass clippings nicely.
 It is powerful enough to produce a great cut even on long, damp grass.
 The unit is quiet and efficient and offers great power even at low speeds.
 It is also an attractive machine with a nice black, gloss paint finish that looks likely to stay looking good for a while.